 BIO/

-Dre Ngatokorua
+Dre 'Mozzi' Ngatokorua

-Wangkangurru | Adnyamathanha | Kuyani | Luritja | Deiri | Yankunytjatjara | Cook Island | Maori.
+Wangkangurru | Adnyamathanha | Kuyani | Luritja | Deiri | Yankunytjatjara | Cook Island | Maori

 A highly experienced journalist and multifaceted artist, Dre Ngatokorua is a respected ambassador for his community and the city of Port Augusta.